HIGH TIBIAL OSTEOTOMY (HTO)

-A Tibial Osteotomy is an operation in which your tibia (shin bone) is surgically broken (this means that it is broken under the control of a surgeon), once broken the tibia can then be realigned into a better position.
-The purpose of this is to alter the way that forces cross the knee and takes pressures off of certain areas of the joint surface.
+A Tibial Osteotomy is an operation in which your tibia (shinbone) is surgically broken (this means that it is broken under the control of a surgeon), and realigned into a better position.
+The purpose of this is to alter the way that forces cross the knee and takes pressures off certain areas of the joint surface.

-Once healed, body weight is transmitted mainly through undamaged cartilage resulting in less pain and swelling for the patient.

-➡ This operation is sometimes carried out when knee arthritis is present in young and middle-aged patients.
-It is only effective if the arthritis is confined to ONE area of the knee, the rest of the joint must be health.
+Once healed, the body weight is transmitted mainly through undamaged cartilage resulting in less pain and swelling for the patient.
+This operation is sometimes carried out when knee arthritis is present in young and middle-aged patients.
+It is only effective if the arthritis is confined to ONE area of the knee, the rest of the joint must be healthy.